Hey Kids (Start Here)

 “I can’t believe it,” everyone says, in voices that are not surprised.

 Mako decides she should go to the gym twice a day.
-The day after the funeral she gets up and she does it.
-She eats breakfast at oh four hundred, before even the Marshal is awake and she goes to the gym.
-There are three others there and they look dubiously at the small Japanese girl who has entered their space.
+The day after the funeral she eats breakfast at oh four hundred, before even the Marshal is awake and she goes to the gym.
+There are three others there and they look dubiously at the small girl who has entered their space.
 Mako doesn’t care.
 Mako tips her chin up and starts doing push-ups.
 More push-ups than they can do, probably.

 After her workout, she showers in the empty women’s locker room.
 She goes to school, she comes home, she goes back to the gym, she frowns through her karate lesson, and then she does her personal routine for the second time that day.
-When she comes home, the Marshal is sitting at their small, shared metal table.
-She thinks that he has been waiting for her, because he is sitting, not doing anything, when she enters the apartment.
+When she comes home, the Marshal is sitting at their small metal table.
+She thinks he’s been waiting for her, because he is just sitting, not doing anything, when she enters the apartment.

 He watches her as she slips off her shoes at the door, walks forward, and gives him a short, respectful bow.